rolling-scopes-school/tasks/tasks/nonograms/README.md

 `Additional (to get extra points):`

 - dark/light themes of the game.
 Changing the theme implies a change in the entire color scheme of the application, including the background color, cell colors, counters, buttons etc.
-- the game should have 3 levels of difficulty (5x5, 10x10, 15x15) which changes the size of the game board and the main template (pictures) and at least 5 templates for each level.
-User should have ability to choose the picture that he wants to solve
+- implement three levels of difficulty in the game: easy (5x5), medium (10x10), and hard (15x15).
+Each level should vary in the size of the game board and the complexity of the main template (pictures).
 - the latest 5 win results are saved in the high score table.
 Table is sorted by time of the game using XX:XX format (for example, using LocalStorage).
 - implement button "random game".
 When player clicks on button - the random template appears (both template and level must be chosen randomly by algorithm)
 - implement "Solution" button near the field.
 When player clicks the button - the field will be filled in cells with right solution.
 Usage of the button doesn't mean winning and will not be recorded into winning table